What to expect

 All students do some form of technical exercise every week to prepare them to play more technical material.

 At your first lesson with Mark, you will start playing your favourite songs straight away.
-We will focus on playing chords, solos and fundamental scales as well as improvisation to create your own solos.
+We will focus on learning chords, solos and fundamental scales as well as improvisation to create your own solos.

 Learning to read notation, TAB and chord charts will be included in all lesson programmes and you will learn all the notes on the neck of the guitar very quickly, which will allow you to play anywhere on the guitar with ease.